mongojack/mongojack/README.markdown

       }
     }

 Now your id property will be stored in the database as an object ID, and you can let MongoDB generate it for you.
 You might not like annotating your ids with `@JsonProperty("_id")`, the mapper supports `@javax.persistence.Id` as a short hand for this:

     public class MyObjcet {
       @Id
       public Long id;
     }

+Another useful implication of this is if you want to use the same object for database objects and objects to return on the web, you can name the id whatever you want for the web, and you don't need to use Jackson views to to specify which property gets mapped to what name for the database and for the web.

-The only limitation to this is if you are using `@Creator` annotated constructors or factory methods, because `@javax.persistence.Id` is not supported on method parameters.
+The only limitation to using the id annotation is if you are using `@Creator` annotated constructors or factory methods, because `@javax.persistence.Id` is not supported on method parameters.
 For this reason, the mapper provides the annotation `@org.mongodb.jackson.Id`, and it can be used like so:

     public class MyObject {
       private final String id;